Last Updated on August 14, 2020 by Marc-Antoni

 A Natural Educator

-I’m definitely a fan of Neil DeGrasse Tyson!
-An astrophysicist and the contemporary face of scientific narration, Tyson is stellar.💫 I really enjoyed him as the host of both NOVA, and the recent revamp of Carl Sagan‘s inspirational TV series, Cosmos: A Personal Voyage.
-Cosmos is a moving and powerful description of the origins of our universe, and how we humans came to understand it.
+I’m a fan of Neil DeGrasse Tyson!
+An astrophysicist and the contemporary face of scientific narration, Tyson is a stellar storyteller.💫 I really enjoyed him as the host of both NOVA, and the recent revamp of Carl Sagan’s inspirational TV series, Cosmos: A Personal Voyage.
+Cosmos is a moving and powerful description of the origins of our universe.
+The series depicts humanity’s scientific progress, exploring how we came to know more about the universe, the world, and ourselves.

-The updated version is called Cosmos: A Spacetime Odyssey and was written and produced (in part) by Ann Druyan, Sagan’s equally brilliant wife.
+The updated version is called Cosmos: A Spacetime Odyssey.
+It’s an educational treasure, written and produced (in part) by Ann Druyan, Sagan’s equally brilliant wife.
 Dr. Tyson was an admirer of Sagan’s (who he once met and was influenced by), and a natural fit to keep the story going (see Bill Moyers interview).
-It was released by National Geographic, but I caught it on Netflix (depending on your country’s access).
+It was released by National Geographic, but I was able to watch it on Netflix (depending on your country’s access).

 Keeping It Real

-Despite his advanced degrees, he keeps it relatively simple as he shares his excitement and his insights on science and the universe.
+Despite his advanced degrees, Dr. Tyson keeps it relatively simple.
+He shares his enthusiasm and his insights of the universe as he takes you on his various scientific journeys.
 You can really sense his passion for learning, and his strong desire to help share the scientific discoveries.

 His skills are particularly relevant in this time of encroaching climate change.
 The planet is warming due to human activities, and elected officials are failing to the respond to the crisis.
-Just last week we learned that carbon dioxide emissions are once again on the rise (Quartz), despite the global commitments to reduce them.
+Just last week, we learned that carbon dioxide emissions are once again on the rise.
+We know how devastating GHG are for climate change, and yet they continue to increase, despite the global commitments to reduce them.

-Indeed, the US National Climate Assessment report came out of the American Thanksgiving Holiday, and the evidence is pretty frightening.
+Indeed, the US National Climate Assessment report was released over the American Thanksgiving Holiday, and the evidence is pretty frightening.
 Climate change will wreak ever more death and destruction as the climate continues to destabilize.

 The official response from the US President, “I don’t believe it.”
 (PBS Newshour).
 However, as Dr. Tyson points out again and again, “The good thing about science is that it’s true whether or not you believe in it.”
 The world order clearly has to move past those who deny the reality, and push on towards a sustainable agenda that will better protect human civilization.